Travel details

 Camel Rock

-A strange rock formation shaped just like a real camel, and one of Cappadocia's iconic natural sculptures.
+A rock formation shaped remarkably like a real camel and one of Cappadocia’s representative natural sculptures.

-The contrast with the surrounding reddish-brown land is beautiful, and its humorous appearance brings an involuntary smile.
+Its contrast with the surrounding reddish earth is beautiful, and its humorous shape brings a smile to visitors.

-It is also popular as a convenient photo spot.
+It is also a popular and easily accessible photo spot.

 [Japanese Guide]